The Mystery of Cornelius the Centurion Part 1

 Acts 10:36-37, KJV

-Notice Peter specifically says, "ye know".
-In other words, Cornelius and his family are not ignorant of who Jesus is; after all, not only did the word of His miracles travel throughout all of Judea, but it began in Galilee.
-This point is very interesting because it is exactly in Capernaum of Galilee where the story of the un named centurion took place.
-This may merely be a coincidence, but I am not convinced that it is so.
+Please notice Peter specifically says, "ye know".
+In other words, Cornelius and his family are not ignorant of who Jesus is.
+After all, not only did the word of His miracles travel throughout all of Judea, but it began in Galilee.
+This point is rather interesting because it is exactly in Capernaum of Galilee where, as you may recall, the story of the unnamed centurion took place.
+Granted, this may merely be a coincidence, but I am not convinced that it is so.
 It may very well be that Cornelius was stationed in Capernaum at the time.
 But that is not all.
-While Peter was witnessing to Cornelius and all of his household, much to the surprise of the believing Jewish Disciples of the circumcision who accompanied Peter, the Holy Ghost fell upon Cornelius and his household, and they begin to magnify the Lord and speak in tongues:
+While Peter was witnessing to Cornelius and all of his household, much to the surprise of the believing Jewish Disciples of the circumcision who accompanied Peter, the Holy Ghost then fell upon Cornelius and his household, and they begin to magnify the Lord and speak in tongues, as we can determine by the following set of verses:

 "While Peter yet spake these words, the Holy Ghost fell on all them which heard the word.
 And they of the circumcision which believed were astonished, as many as came with Peter, because that on the Gentiles also was poured out the gift of the Holy Ghost.
 For they heard them speak with tongues, and magnify God . . ."